RayBenefield/Forge-Dev-Kit/feature-requests.md

 powerful.
 Being able to access the siblings of one object, while another object acts as the parent to other objects would allow for some very useful abstractions
+ - **Name Objects** - Please let us name objects for organization sake.
+These names don't have to show up in game outside of forge, but we definitely need a way to keep track of objects.